Before you clean

 Product residue buildup is treated as residue-related issues in the authority system, which helps determine how it should be approached and what risks matter most.

-Neutral surface cleaning is one of the methods connected to product residue buildup in the cleaning graph.
+Detail dusting is one of the methods connected to product residue buildup in the cleaning graph.
 The correct choice still depends on surface compatibility and severity.

 Product residue buildup often returns when the contamination type was misread, the surface was not fully finished, residue was left behind, or the underlying source of the problem was not addressed.